tilburgsciencehub/website/content/tutorials/project-management/scrum-for-researchers/index.md

 But Scrum is not the full answer.
 For instance, one needs to find a way to determine new items for the product backlog.
 This should not be done in the sprint planning meeting, because then one ends up having another long meeting every two weeks.
 Communication and discipline in the meetings are important.

-In short, it can be seen as a structured way of working with meetings that are shorter and more productive, and cooperating in a flexible way in-between meetings.
+In short, Scrum can be seen as a structured way of working with meetings that are shorter and more productive, and cooperating in a flexible way in-between meetings.

 ## See also